pietrovismara/scavenger/README.md

         width: 1280,
         height: 680
     }, ...],
-    width: 1280 // Viewport width in pixels.
+    width: 1280, // Viewport width in pixels.
 By default it adapts to the page width.
 Height is always 100% of the page.
+    useragent: 'Scavenger - https://www.npmjs.com/package/scavenger' // By default
 })
 .then((buffers) => {
     console.log(buffers);